whiskykilo/sprocketbot/README.md

 * The user must have `ALL=(ALL) NOPASSWD:ALL` attritube assigned to it (Put at the bottom of `sudo visudo`)
 * Your public key must be available on the remote docker host to enable the automated installation of docker `ssh-copy-id user@ipaddress`

-On your local machine's terminal issue the following command:
+On your local machine's terminal issue the following command (substitute the username you want to connect as and substitute the name of the docker host machine at the end after the `ssh-port`):

 `docker-machine create -d generic --generic-ip-address 10.68.69.11 --generic-ssh-key $HOME/.ssh/id_rsa --generic-ssh-user sprocket --generic-ssh-port 22 sprocket`